gitrdm/gokando/docs/getting-started/minikanren.md

 - **SLGStats** - SLGStats provides statistics about engine performance.

+- **Scale** - - Backward propagation: x ⊆ {result / multiplier | result ∈ result.domain, result % multiplier == 0} This is arc-consistent propagation suitable for AC-3 and fixed-point iteration.
+Invariants: - multiplier > 0 (enforced at construction) - All variables must have non-nil domains with positive integer values - Empty domain → immediate failure Thread Safety: Immutable after construction.
+Propagate() is safe for concurrent use.

 - **ScaledDivision** - - Backward propagation: dividend ⊆ {q*divisor...(q+1)*divisor-1 | q ∈ quotient.domain} This is arc-consistent propagation suitable for AC-3 and fixed-point iteration.
 Invariants: - divisor > 0 (enforced at construction) - All variables must have non-nil domains - Empty domain → immediate failure Thread Safety: Immutable after construction.
 Propagate() is safe for concurrent use.

 - **Sequence** -